substrate-system/request/README.md

 # request ![tests](https://github.com/ssc-hermes/request/actions/workflows/nodejs.yml/badge.svg)

 Use a `Bearer` token in the request to authenticate.
-This will sign an intenger with the given [odd instance](https://github.com/oddsdk/ts-odd/blob/main/src/components/crypto/implementation.ts#L14).
-This is suitable for an access-control type of auth.
+This will sign an intenger with the given [odd instance](https://github.com/oddsdk/ts-odd/blob/main/src/components/crypto/implementation.ts#L14), suitable for an access-control type of auth.

 The sequence number is an always incrementing integer.
 It is expected that a server would check that the sequence is larger than the previous sequence, and also check that the signature is valid.